yjqian02/alicezhang-DREU-2021.github.io/index.md

 ## About My Project

-My project will be focusing on the subject of Artifical Intelligence, Machine Learning with Robots.
-The project will entail
+My project will be focusing on the subject of how to use human feedback as a way to teach a robot to learn a task.
+Since many people teaching style changes over time there will be a differences between someone teaching a robot for ten minutes verses two hours.
+By comparing the two duration of learning it will help improve the feedback a robot will receive from human interaction.

 [My Final Report](files/finalreport.pdf)